Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 “Ready!”

-Bruuk joined him at the line, they traded glances---in just a few short weeks, he’d learned to read a *lot* from Wild in a quick glance---traded nods…
+Bruuk joined him at the line, they traded glances - in just a few short weeks, he’d learned to read a *lot* from Wild in a quick glance - traded nods…

 And *moved.*